IEEECTX/June2020_Encryption_with_Python/README.md

 &nbsp;

-A simple Encryption/Decryption example is shown in Figure 3.
+A simple encryption/decryption example is shown in Figure 3.
 A user registers on a website and enters his/her information.
 This information will be stored in a database but it will be encrypted before stored.
-This will create extra protection even the database is hacked and all stored information is stolen.
+This will create extra protection even if the database is hacked and all stored information is stolen.

 ![GitHub Logo](pic/Enc03.png)